WATT UL AB1 MONO BLOC 2014

 is used and volume turned to just over clipping with a sine wave

 for more than 3 seconds, the amp will be turned off because Ek

 But suppose there is a short circuit in a speaker cable or within

 a speaker.
 When volume is turned up with music signal there is no

 output voltage but there is very high output current which raises

 There is no direct protection against an intermittent short

 circuit where levels are low.
 For example, I once repaired a

-which had been powering an old Quad ESL57 with a
+which had been powering an old Quad ESL57 with a midrange panel

-up KT66 which went red hot and overheated the PT.
+heated up KT66 which went red hot and overheated the PT.

 Smoke billowed forth, and a bad smell, and luckily the amp was

 and the owner bought new speakers.
 Dynamic speakers can become

 damaged with overheating by excessive levels when teenagers

 are allowed near a volume control.
 Typically, a voice coil of a

 bass speaker will heat so much the glue holding wires on aluminium

 former melt and the coil will then jam tight in the magnetic gap

 between iron poles of magnet.
 This reduces the speaker impedance

-to the amp overheats and can
+to the amp overheats and can cook to death.

-When Q5 scr is triggered, it becomes a very low resistance and
+When Q5 SCR is triggered, it becomes a very low resistance and

-turns on Relay 1 and led 1, which indicates amp has been turned
+turns on Relay 1 and LED 1, which indicates amp has been turned

 off and a fault exists.
 Relay 1 is a Double Pole Double Throw and

 has two sets of contacts.
 One set is for the opening of the

 Neutral line and the other set is used to open the negative -16V

 rail to the emitter resistors to Q6 to Q11.
 This prevents current

-flow in bjts Q6 to Q11, and leds 2 to 7 turn off.
+flow in bjts Q6 to Q11, and LEDs 2 to 7 turn off.
 So when the amp

-is turned off, the six green led are extinguished and there is just one red led glowing to tell an owner something is wrong.
+is turned off, the six green led are extinguished and there is

+one red led glowing to tell an owner something is wrong.

 The power source for the protection circuit and the bjt

 differential amps comes from PT2 which is at least 7VA.

 This transformer continues to work when a fault causes PT1 to be

 The amp may be "reset" by simply turning the mains switch off,

 then on again a couple of seconds later.
-If the fault persists, the amp will turn off again.
+If the fault persists,

+amp will turn off again.

 I have repaired many solid state amps which have had their output

 transistors plus driver stages severely damaged by heat from

 one reason or another.
-Tubes are
+Tubes are slightly more capable of overload

-to turn off the amp.
+from the amp.